 If you don’t expect to see a biographic film on the King but just want to watch an entertaining show about Tudor England, you should give this series a shot.
 The Tudors takes many liberties, but that’s why it’s entertaining.

 This costume drama is centered on the life of a young, hunky and lustful King Henry VIII: his reign and marriages.
 Though we do learn a lot about England’s royal court in the 16th century, the production isn’t 100% accurate (the producers say it’s 80% accurate).
-Anyway, it’s a drama, and like any other drama, even in the spirit of historically set series, it has never purposed to be an accurate historical documentary.
+Anyway, it’s a drama, and like any other drama, even in the spirit of a historically set series, it has never claimed to be an accurate historical documentary.

 8. The Borgias